Elon Musk testifies his 'pedo guy' tweet not meant to be taken literally

 Two days later, Musk lashed out at Unsworth in a series of tweets, including one which called the cave diver a "pedo guy."
 Musk later apologized for the comment, saying the term was a common insult in South Africa where he grew up.

-Unsworth called the slur a lie that has harmed his reputation.
+Unsworth has called the slur a lie that harmed his reputation.

-Musk was called to testify by plaintiff's lawyers after a jury was selected to hear the case and the two sides delivered opening statements.

-Musk said he was merely responding in kind to Unsworth's remarks, a video of which Musk said he watched on Twitter.
-Those comments were "an unprovoked attack on what was a good-natured attempt to help the kids,” Musk testified.
-"It was wrong and insulting, and so I insulted him back.”

-Pressed under questioning by lawyer Lin Wood, Musk testified that he did not mean for his tweet about Unsworth to be taken literally.
+Pressed further by the plaintiff's attorney Lin Wood, Musk testified he did not mean for his tweet about Unsworth to be taken literally.

 "I assume he did not mean to sodomize me with a submarine ...
 Just as I didn't literally mean he was a pedophile," he said.